tslingl25/Stream_Monitor/README.md

 ## May
 - May, like the mayflower, upon which many of our ancestors sailed the ocean blue.
 During this month, some final tweaks to the code and wiring diagram were performed.
 A month frought with documentation and sorrow.
 Long hours typeing at the computor and presenting were acheived.
 A masterful presentation was excecuted with prescision.

+## Engineering analysis
+- The structure should be good on the box needing little maintainence, one thing that will have to be monitored is making sure that the sensors are re-calibrated and cleaned as this could mess up values received from them.